smparekh/smparekh.github.io/about.md

 permalink: /about/
 ---

-I am a Senior Software Engineer at [OneWeb, Ltd](https://oneweb.world/){:target="_blank"}.
-My main areas of focus are engineering analytics infrastructure, satellite management and scalability.
-I also work on integration between the different satellite domains, configuration management for satellite files and automation.
+Currently pursuing and building technologies at [Quindar Inc.](https://quindar.space){:target="_blank"}.
+Working on democratizing space operations.

-Excellent with:
+Working with:
+* AWS
+* Python
+* Hasura
+* React
+* Terraform

+## Past

+Senior Software Architect at [OneWeb](https://oneweb.net){:target="_blank"} between July 2016 and August 2020.
+My main area of focus was in building out engineering analytics infrastructure using Python and Docker.
+Also worked with:

 * [Vertx][5]{:target="_blank"} (tool-kit for building reactive applications on the JVM)
 * [gevent][6]{:target="_blank"} (coroutine library based on greenlet)
 * [Flask][7]{:target="_blank"} (Python microframework for web)